 Having a Highly-Skilled Denver Drug Crimes Lawyer Can Make the Difference for You and Your Family

 As a highly qualified Denver drug crimes attorney, I understand what is at stake for you and your family.
 When you seek my advice, I offer you my full support and attention.
-I will work closely with you to develop a strong defense that reduces the chances you could serve prison time for drug charges, such as drug trafficking, drug possession, possession of drug paraphernalia.
+I will work closely with you to develop a strong defense that reduces the chances you could serve prison time for drug charges, such as drug trafficking, drug possession, and possession of drug paraphernalia.
 Together, we can attack your charges from multiple angles to either win a dismissal or acquittal or negotiate a reduced sentence.

 We also handle clients with other types of cases, such as: